 In this case, the loan has a loan term of max.
 12 months, whereas the borrower may not repay the loan sooner than in six months.
 If that would be the case, the borrower will need to pay at least six months of interest.

 This is a rather positive clause that most real estate platforms don’t mention.

 This concrete real estate loan is secured by a first-rank mortgage.
-Investors that invest a higher amount of capital are able to increase their interest rates by up to 1.5% per annum.
+Investors that invest a higher amount of capital can increase their interest rates by up to 1.5% per annum.